 She loves her work and plans to continue on to graduate school in hydrology at UNR with an emphasis on remote sensing and climate change.

-In the fall of 2012, I worked on the restoration of Rosewood Creek for my service learning.
-The main cause of the restoration is to reduce sediment loading into Lake Tahoe by restoring a 7,200 foot section of Rosewood Creek between Northwood Boulevard and Tahoe Boulevard in Incline Village, Nevada.
-For my service, I took daily turbidity measurements of the creek above and below the construction site.
-I also visually documented the construction process, and learned to write the daily construction reports.
+In the fall of 2012, I worked on the restoration of Rosewood Creek for my service learning project.
+The primary purpose of the restoration was to reduce sediment loading into Lake Tahoe by restoring a 7,200 foot section of Rosewood Creek between Northwood Boulevard and Tahoe Boulevard in Incline Village, Nevada.
+For my project, I took daily turbidity measurements of the creek above and below the construction site, visually documented the construction process, and learned to write the daily construction reports.

 As a guest speaker in Andy Rost’s sustainability class, I gave a presentation on river restorations and led the class on a walking tour of the Third Creek restoration.
-My final project for service learning was a video about the Rosewood Creek restoration that I compiled from my visual documentation.
+The final component of my project was a video about the Rosewood Creek restoration that I compiled from my visual documentation.